criteo/deepr/_sources/README.rst.txt

-deepR
+DeepR
 =====

 DeepR is a library for Deep Learning on top of Tensorflow 1.x that focuses on production capabilities.
 It makes it easy to define pipelines (via the ``Job`` abstraction), preprocess data (via the ``Prepro`` abstraction), design models (via the ``Layer`` abstraction) and train them either locally or on a Yarn cluster.
 It also integrates nicely with MLFlow and Graphite, allowing for production ready logging capabilities.

 It can be seen as a collection of generic tools and abstractions to be extended for more specific use cases.
-See the `Use DeepR` section for more information.
+See the ``Use DeepR`` section for more information.

 Submitting jobs and defining flexible pipelines is made possible thanks to a config system based off simple dictionaries and import strings.
 It is similar to `Thinc config system <https://thinc.ai/docs>`_ or `gin config <https://github.com/google/gin-config>`_ in a lot of ways.